Explorer. Thinker. Storeteller.

 Peter Drucker

-I set out on a journey of solo travel, exploration, and self-discovery that lasted 15 months.
-I slowed down, used solitude for self-reflection, and gave myself the freedom to experiment with everything — ideas, interests, beliefs, career paths, and even identities I had never imagined for myself before.
+I set out on a journey of solo travel, exploration, and self-discovery lasting 15 months.
+I used solitude for self-reflection and gave myself the freedom to experiment with everything — ideas, interests, beliefs, career paths, and even identities I’d never imagined for myself.

 From photography to writing to creating music, from freelancing to business to experimenting with startup ideas, I explored several paths.
 Some worked, most didn’t.
 But most importantly, for the first time, earning money wasn’t my primary goal.
 I was doing something just because I was passionate about it.

-Sure, there was uncertainty, self-doubt, and fear, but there was also freedom, clarity, and a feeling of being fully alive that cannot be described.
+Sure, there was uncertainty, self-doubt, and fear, but there was also freedom, clarity, and a feeling of being fully alive that cannot be described in words.

-At the age of 25—for someone coming from a conservative middle-class background in India with a shit ton of responsibilities—making a bold decision like that wasn’t easy.
-It transformed me as a person and paved the path towards one of the most rewarding periods in my life.
+At the age of 25—for someone coming from a conservative middle-class background in India with a shit ton of responsibilities—making a bold decision like that was harder than climbing a mountain.
+Nevertheless, it transformed me as a person and paved the path towards one of the most rewarding periods in the future.

 Not only did I realize goals that initially seemed vague and impossible, I also had profound experiences that I would’ve otherwise never dreamed of.